Tides in marginal seas: Tides in enclosed shelf seas

 On the enclosed right hand side, the Kelvin wave is reflected and because it always travels with the coast on its right, it will now travel in the opposite direction.
-The energy of the incoming Kelvin wave is transferred through Poincare waves along the enclosed side of the domain to the outgoing Kelvin wave.
+The energy of the incoming Kelvin wave is transferred through Poincaré waves along the enclosed side of the domain to the outgoing Kelvin wave.
 The final pattern of the SSH and the tidal currents is made up of the sum of the two Kelvin waves.
 These two can amplify each other and this amplification is maximum when the length of the shelf sea is a quarter wavelength of the tidal wave.
 Next to that, the sum of the two Kelvin waves result in several static minima's in the centre of the domain which hardly experience any tidal motion, these are called Amphidromic points.
 In the upper panel of figure 2, the absolute time averaged SSH is shown in red shading and the dotted lines show the zero tidal elevation level at roughly hourly intervals, also known as cotidal lines.
 Where these lines intersect the tidal elevation is zero during a full tidal period and thus this is the location of the Amphidromic points.

-In the real world, the reflected Kelvin wave has a lower amplitude due to energy loss as a result of friction and through the transfer via Poincare waves (lower left panel of animation 1).
+In the real world, the reflected Kelvin wave has a lower amplitude due to energy loss as a result of friction and through the transfer via Poincaré waves (lower left panel of animation 1).
 The tidal currents are proportional to the wave amplitude and therefore also decrease on the side of the reflected wave (lower right panel of animation 1).
 Finally, the static minima's are no longer in the centre of the domain as wave amplitude is no longer symmetric.
 Therefore, the Amphidromic points shift towards the side of the reflected wave (lower panel figure 2).